 If you are planning any home projects that require using plastic cement, you will need to mix it first.
 Keep in mind that mixing plastic cement is not as simple as it sounds, and it does require some patience and precision.
 Here’s how you can mix it up with the best of them.

 Step 1 – Gather the Ingredients

 Prepare the work area.
 Since plastic cement dries up very quickly, it can end up ruining the working space.
-So spread out a plastic sheet or a tarp on that you can work on without fear.
-Gather the 3 main dry ingredients, namely, pure cement, sand and crushed stone (aggregate).
+So spread out a plastic sheet or a tarp that you can work on without fear.
+Gather the three main dry ingredients, namely, pure cement, sand, and crushed stone or aggregate.
 Keep all that you will need at hand so as not to waste too much time while mixing.